 After a fight between giant Mecha in Bokurano, a newscaster announces that, despite the fact that a behemoth appeared nearby and many of the aquarium animals were lost, the dolphins probably escaped to the ocean.
 Much to everyone's relief.
 The behemoth appearance was also responsible for the deaths of thousands but hey, dolphins are symbolic.

 In One Piece, anything plot-relevant will always be in the front page of the papers.
 Apparently, the characters (or at least Trafalgar Law) expect this, since at one point, he tells Don Quixote Doflamingo that if Doflamingo's resignation from the Seven Warlords does not appear on the front page of the next day's paper, Law will not return Doflamingo's head scientist back.
 There is no mention on what Law would do if the announcement happened anywhere else in the paper.
-Indeed, Doflamingo's resignation was put on the front page, though the same paper also mentions the teaming up of several notorious pirate captains, Luffy and Law included, which is arguably a bigger world-shaker (sure, the resignation of one of the Seven Warlords is a huge deal, but Law is also one of the Seven Warlords, and his alliance with Luffy is an outright betrayal of the World Government), placed in the newspaper's middle pages.
+Indeed, Doflamingo's resignation was put on the front page, though the same paper also mentions the teaming up of several notorious pirate captains, Luffy and Law included, placed in the newspaper's middle pages.

-In volume 2 of Drifting Classroom, the vanished school is mentioned in a news report.
-For those of you unfamiliar with ''The Drifting Classroom, it's a series about an entire school full of students and teachers, which one day suddenly disappears for no discernible reason.
+Drifting Classroom is about an entire school full of students and teachers which one day suddenly disappears for no discernible reason.
 Obviously, this would receive lots of media attention, since it's a case of lots of possibly dead children as well as something seemingly scientifically impossible.
 But when it's mentioned in the news report in volume 2, the report about it begins with the words "In other news..."
 So apparently a scientifically impossible mass disappearance of children isn't as important as whatever it was that the TV news reported about before it.